 You may need to contribute the difference in value between the voucher and the cost of the items.

-Fact Sheet for 2018 Prep Uniform Package
+Information Sheet for 2019 Prep Uniform Package

 It is essential that all items of clothing worn by students or personal property brought to school are named with the child's first and last name.
 This ensures that if an item is misplaced it can returned.